 - Building safety-making our homes safer places to live in. - Our homes and spaces-reducing our carbon footprint and improving our existing homes and green spaces. - Our tenancy offer-looking at the types of homes we offer, improving our estates and offering more support for the mental well-being of our residents. - Our future development product-looking at how we can work to create more sustainable and energy efficient homes in the future.

-During the last year, we made a good start in taking this clear mandate forward.
-There is of course
+During the last year, we continued to make good progress in taking this clear mandate forward.